World3D

 When the images are finally downloaded and thus the next cube is initialized

-successfully, another event called TO_NEXT_CUBE:NEXT_CUBE_INITIALIZED
+successfully, another event called TO_NEXT_CUBE:NEXT_CUBE_INITIALIZED will be

 fired.